ericvids/wolfmidi/README.md

 1. Build the tool executables (getwlf.exe and dro2midi.exe) using g++ (from chocolatey package "mingw", installed earlier)
 2. Extract the .WLF files from the AUDIOT.* archives using getwlf.exe
 3. Convert the .WLF files to .MID files using dro2midi.exe
-4. Bundle the .MID files into the final .pk3 file using InfoZIP (from chocolatey package "zip", installed earlier)
+4. Bundle the .MID files (without extension, as required by ECWolf) into the final .zip file using InfoZIP (from chocolatey package "zip", installed earlier)

 Building from scratch will also allow you to adjust the instrument mapping to your own liking.
 See the inst.txt file for more details.